 What happens at the Tribunal hearing

 A tenancy adjudicator listens to each person, hears any witnesses and evidence either party wants considered, and then makes a decision according to the Residential Tenancies Act.

 The adjudicator produces their decision as a Tribunal order.
 The landlord and the tenant are each given a copy.
 The adjudicator’s decision is a Court order that both parties have to obey.

 These orders are public information and are published on the Ministry of Justice website and available from the District Court where the hearing took place.

 In most cases, if the decision is simple and straightforward, the parties will receive the decision immediately after the hearing.
-Otherwise, the decision has to be written up by an adjudicator and posted out at a later date.
+Otherwise, the decision has to be written up by an adjudicator and posted out later.

 The Tribunal can award compensation or order work to be done up to a value of $50,000.
 Where claims are for more than this, they can be filed through the District Court.

 The Tribunal can make a range of orders, but the most common are possession orders, monetary orders, and work orders.
 (Any order the Tribunal can make can also be made in mediation.)

 This involves the termination of the tenancy.
 If the tenant doesn’t meet their legal obligations and the situation is serious enough, the landlord can apply to have the tenant evicted from the property.
 This can happen if the tenant is:

 - more than 21 days behind in the rent